awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 ### If your account is under review, or if your account's ability to send email is paused<a name="reputationdashboard-internalreview-probation-suspended"></a>

-When you have implemented changes that you believe will resolve the issue, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
+When you have implemented changes that you believe will resolve the issue, sign into the AWS Console and go to Support Center\.
+Reply to the case we opened on your behalf\.
 Provide detailed information about the steps you've taken to resolve the issue, and describe how these steps prevent the issue from happening again in the future\.
 If we agree that the changes you've made appropriately address the issue, we cancel the review period or remove the sending pause from your account\.

 If we remove a review period or sending pause from your account, and we observe the same issue at a later time, we might place your account under review or pause your ability to send email again\.
 In extreme cases, or if we observe repeated instances of the same issue, we might permanently suspend your account's ability to send email\.